Managing Goals, KPIs, and Initiatives in BSC Designer

 - Weight, %.
 The relative weight indicates the importance of the indicator within its container, while the absolute weight reflects its importance across the entire scorecard.
 Weight is considered when calculating the performance of the container.

 - Optimization.
-Decide how to optimize the KPI value - minimize (e.g., employee turnover) or maximize (e.g., profit).
-For complex dependencies, enter a custom formula by clicking the Edit button next to the Optimization drop-down list.
+Defines how an indicator’s progress is calculated based on its current value, baseline, and target.
+For example, if Minimize is selected, progress increases as the value decreases.
+For complex dependencies, you can enter a custom formula by clicking the Edit button next to the Optimization drop-down list.

 - Raw data indicator.
 Some indicators on the scorecard are just data storages that are not supposed to have a performance or progress.
 Check this checkbox and BSC Designer won't take this indicator into account when calculating the performance of the scorecard.